Learn how to gather and preserve white clover!

 White Clover Jelly

-Spread this white clover jelly on toast for a yummy breakfast!
+Spread this clover jelly on toast for a yummy breakfast!

 Iced White Clover Tea with Fresh Mint and Honey